gogo45ish/amazon-sentiment/README.md

 ## Contact

-For inquiries or feedback, please reach out to [your email/contact info].
+For inquiries or feedback, please reach out to [george.zummar.z@gmail.com].